 Spotlight on Native Nations

-Native Nations are vibrant, thriving, self-sustaining communities with independent political, social, economic, and educational systems.
+Native Nations are vibrant, thriving, self-sustaining communities with independent and sovereign political, social, economic, and educational systems.
 At the core of Native communities is a strong sense of family; natural kinship systems are imbedded in the beliefs, traditions, and customs involving extended family with clearly delineated roles and responsibilities which make the protection of children the priority of everyone in the community.

 Due to forced removal from traditional homelands, genocide, and colonization, Native Nations are tasked with a multitude of challenges ranging from the protection and preservation of Sovereignty and Treaty Rights to the revitalization of Native languages and cultural life ways.
 Native people find themselves harnessing limited resources to find strategic solutions to decrease disparity and disproportionality in education, comprehensive health, justice, economics, and housing.